 Yield: About 8 pints

-- Combine vinegar, salt, sucralose and fresh water in large Dutch oven.
-Tie cinnamon sticks and cloves in cheesecloth bag and add to vinegar mixture.
+- Combine vinegar, salt, sucralose, and fresh water in large Dutch oven.
+Tie cinnamon sticks and cloves in a cheesecloth bag and add to the vinegar mixture.
 Bring to a boil.
 Add beets and onions.
 Simmer 5 minutes.
 Remove spice bag.

-Process in a boiling water canner for 30 minutes if at altitude of less than 1,000 feet.
-For altitudes of 1,001 to 3,000 feet, process the pickled beets in a boiling water bath for 35 minutes, for 3,001 to 6,000 feet altitude, process for 40 minutes.
-Let cool, undisturbed 12 to 24 hours, then check to make sure they are sealed.
+- Process in a boiling-water canner for 30 minutes if at an elevation of less than 1,000 feet.
+For elevation of 1,001–3,000 feet, process the pickled beets in a boiling water bath for 35 minutes.
+For 3,001–6,000 feet elevation, process for 40 minutes.
+Let cool, undisturbed, for 12–24 hours, then check to ensure they are sealed.

-Variation: Pickled whole baby beets—Follow the directions above but use beets that are 1- to 1½-inches in diameter.
-Pack whole after trimming, cooking and peeling; do not slice.
+Pickled whole baby beets variation: Follow the directions above but use beets that are 1–1½-inches in diameter.
+Pack whole after trimming, cooking, and peeling—do not slice.

 Jams and Jellies

-- Regular pectin with special recipes—These special recipes were formulated so no added sugar was needed.
+- Regular pectin with special recipes.
+These special recipes were formulated without added sugar.
 However, each package of regular pectin does contain some sugar.
 Non-nutritive sweetener is often added.

-- Specially modified pectins—These pectins are not the same as regular pectin.
-They will say “light” or “less sugar” on the label.
+- Specially modified pectin.
+These pectins are not the same as regular pectin.
+They are labeled "light" or "less sugar."
 Follow the directions on the package.
 Some products are made with less sugar and some with non-nutritive sweeteners.

-- Long-boil methods—Boiling fruit pulp for extended periods of time will make a product thicken and resemble a jam, preserve or fruit butter.
-Non-nutritive sweetener may be added.
+- Long-boil methods.
+Boiling fruit pulp for extended periods of time thickens a product and resembles a jam, preserve, or fruit butter.
+Non-nutritive sweeteners may be added.

 Since sugar is not used as a preservative in these products, be sure to process or store the products as directed.
 Some require longer processing in a boiling water bath, while some require refrigeration.